Dr. Greg Benoit

 I was raised in the sunny state of Florida but was actually born in Washington.
 After finding my way back to the beautiful PNW, I graduated from The Evergreen State College in 2011.
 I started working in emergency veterinary medicine as a kennel assistant.
 Which then transitioned me into working with a mobile veterinary radiologist as an assistant.
 One thing lead to another (as life sometimes does) and eventually I had the opportunity to work in a specialty hospital.
 Critical care medicine will always hold a special place in my heart.
 However, gaining experience in neurology, surgery, oncology, ophthalmology, and internal medicine was equally exciting!
 This field is my “happy place” in life.

 My husband and I are super outdoorsy – camping, hiking, gardening, traveling – there’s just too much of the world to see!
+In June 2018 we welcomed our first daughter to our family.
 We are proud parents of many fur and feather babies: Duncan the three-legged Australian shepherd, Steve the rescue border collie mix, Tyke the parvo-surviving border collie, George our bottle fed cat, and Oliver my shower-singing Amazon parrot.
 It’s quite a crew, but they are my crew!